CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL_runai_setup/README.md

 Use this link to connect to it from a local JetBrains Gateway client as described here

+**Limitations**

+- Terminal in PyCharm opens ssh connections to the container, so the limitations in the ssh section apply.
+- The template does not support storing the IDE configuration yet, so it's like starting from a fresh IDE each time.

 #### VSCode

 #### JuptyerLab